canayter/vba-stock-market-analysis/README.md

 # module-2-challenge

 I have used the below pseudocode/scaffold to write my code uploaded on Slack by our instructor.
+My subroutine is located in the Module.bas file.
+I was able to save and upload the file as a .bas file and not as .vbs.

 Sub stock_analysis():